Lower School Curriculum

 Physical Education

-Our comprehensive physical development and health program is designed to help students learn to identify and work toward short- and long-term goals, to utilize fitness technology, to persevere in solving problems, to follow directions responsibly and to work both independently and cooperatively with others.
+Our comprehensive physical development and health program is designed to help students learn to identify and work toward short- and long-term goals, to utilize fitness technology, to persevere in solving problems, to follow directions responsibly, and to work both independently and cooperatively with others.
 The program seeks to help students achieve active and healthy lives.

 Junior Kindergarten

-Senior Kindergarten & First Grades
+Senior Kindergarten and First Grade

-Skill-building in games and sports begins with the premise that every child has athletic potential is to be developed and celebrated.
-Physical education in the lower school emphasizes fine and gross motor skills through games, activities and sports that contribute to the growth, development and social attitudes of each student.
+Skill-building in games and sports begins with the premise that every child has athletic potential to be developed and celebrated.
+Physical education in the Lower School emphasizes fine and gross motor skills through games, activities and sports that contribute to the growth, development and social attitudes of each student.
 The physical education program includes basic body management, skill development and improvement, visual-motor integration and spatial awareness.
 The program stresses civility and good sportsmanship for all.
 Low-level activities include golf, field hockey, soccer, floor hockey, bowling, scooter activities, tumbling, math games, yoga and Baggo.
 Multi-level activities include swimming, rock climbing and rope jumping.
 High-level activities include lacrosse, volleyball, softball, flag football, tee ball, softball and racket sports.
 Physical education teachers will coach during free choice to help with fair play and game skills.

-Second, Third & Fourth Grades
+Second, Third and Fourth Grades

-Skill-building in games and sports begins with the premise that every child has athletic potential is to be developed and celebrated.
-Physical education in the lower school emphasizes fine and gross motor skills through games, activities and sports that contribute to the growth, development and social attitudes of each student.
+Skill-building in games and sports begins with the premise that every child has athletic potential to be developed and celebrated.
+Physical education in the Lower School emphasizes fine and gross motor skills through games, activities and sports that contribute to the growth, development and social attitudes of each student.
 The physical education program includes basic body management, skill development and improvement, visual-motor integration and spatial awareness.
 The program stresses civility and good sportsmanship for all.
 Low-level activities include golf, field hockey, soccer, floor hockey, bowling, scooter activities, tumbling, math games, yoga and Baggo.
 Multi-level activities include swimming, rock climbing and rope jumping.
 High-level activities include lacrosse, volleyball, softball, flag football, tee ball, softball and racket sports.
 Physical education teachers will coach during free choice to help with fair play and game skills.

 Performing Arts